Quick Tips

 Some areas such as the kitchen might be quite straightforward, but others could be multi-purpose and must be designed smartly and realistically.

 House zoning mainly focuses on traffic flow and activities performed in the rooms.
-It increases the chances of you returning an item to where it belongs once you have finished with it without having to use a lot of effort.
+It increases the chances of you returning an item to where it belongs once you have finished with it without having to put in a lot of effort.

 Indeed, zoning a house is the key to avoiding clutter and escaping that feeling of continually cleaning up and putting things ‘back where they belong’.